Policy 7100 Implementation Procedures - Family and Medical Leave

 -

-HCPSS will make every effort to accommodate requests for intermittent leave or reduced work schedule due to medical necessity.
+HCPSS will make every reasonable effort to accommodate requests for intermittent leave or reduced work schedule due to medical necessity.
 The HCPSS employee may be assigned to an alternative position with equivalent pay and employment benefits if the alternative better accommodates the employee’s intermittent leave schedule.

 -